rostislav-sergeenkov/modules_checklist/README.md

 ## Modules Checklist.

-Modules Checklist compares enabled modules with defined in settings.php lists of required and optional modules and warns site administrator (on the Status report page and by email) in case of any discrepancy.
+The Modules Checklist compares enabled modules with the lists of required and optional modules defined in settings.php.
+It warns site administrator on the Status report page in case of any discrepancy between defined lists of modules and their actual status.
 It also warns if user is trying to disable required module or enable the module which should be disabled.
+It can send email to site administrator if required module has been disabled, uninstalled, enabled or installed by someone.

  - Required module must be enabled at any time.
 Critical for the Project.
  List of required modules must be added to settings.php